ishiland/ArcGIS-License-Tracker/README.md

 ## Production deployment
-To run in production mode, set the `FLASK_ENV` variable to `production`.
-You must then initialize a production database as described above using `python manage.py recreate_db`.
+To run in production mode, set the `FLASK_ENV` variable to `production` then initialize a production database as described above using `python manage.py recreate_db`.

 Some helpful guides and tools for deploying to IIS:
  - [GitHub Gist](https://gist.github.com/bparaj/ac8dd5c35a15a7633a268e668f4d2c94)